itg6j/Ghost-web/README.md

 -----------------------------------------------------
 📚 Notes:
 -----------------------------------------------------
-- Make sure you have `nmap` and `ffmpeg` installed on your system.
+- Make sure you have `nmap` installed on your system.
 - Some features may require **root access** (e.g., MAC changer, WiFi info).
 - Use responsibly and only on machines/networks you own or are authorized to test.

 -----------------------------------------------------
-© 2025 by Saif Abu Sunaina
+© 2025 by Ghost
 -----------------------------------------------------